-The easiest languages to learn for English speakers is often debated amongst multilinguals.
+The 8 easiest languages to learn for English speakers is often debated amongst multilingual people.
 Language learning is on the up and more popular than ever.

-Across Europe, it is very common to have English as a second language – in fact wherever you go it seems like you’ll always find someone who speaks English to some degree.
+Across Europe, it is very common to have English as a second language – in fact, wherever you go it seems like you’ll always find someone who speaks the English language to some degree.

 As a result, the UK and other native English speaking countries like us, fall short of their European cousins when it comes to multilingualism.
-Being English myself, I feel like there is a kind of unspoken assumption that language learning is just too difficult a goal to achieve.
-Well native English speakers - fear not.
-It is not as difficult as you think to escape the grasps of monolingualism.
+Being English myself, I feel like there is a kind of unspoken assumption that learning a language is just too difficult a goal to achieve.
+Well, English speakers - fear not.
+It is not as difficult as you think to escape the grasps of monolingualism and learn something new.

-In fact, it has become easier than ever with the huge increase in online resources available.
-Becoming multilingual is a great, and potentially free, way of increasing your employability and can help you have that edge over your competition when trying to find a job abroad.
+In fact, learning a language has become easier than ever with the huge increase in online resources available.
+Becoming bilingual - or even multilingual! - is a great, and potentially free, way of increasing your employability and can help you have that edge over your competition when trying to find a job abroad.

 For some, the desire to learn languages is always there, but they often find it is a very time consuming and difficult process.
-This is especially difficult when many languages seem so alien compared to English, and are full of frustrating rules, irregularities and genders that don’t exist in their native tongue.
+This is especially difficult when many languages seem so alien compared to English and are full of frustrating rules, irregularities, and genders that don’t exist in their mother tongue.
 But with over 7,000 languages worldwide, are you really content with just speaking one?

 Like the Netherlands, and much of Scandinavia, the English language is prevalent as most Swedes are exposed to English at a very young age, with 90% of them speaking English as a second language.
 If they can learn English so easily then Swedish must be an easy language to learn for English speakers.

-Both languages follow the same Subject-Verb-Object word order which should come as a big help to English speakers.
+Both languages follow the same Subject-Verb-Object word order which should come as a big help to English speakers learning Swedish.

 To make things even easier, verb forms are normally constant, making it again very similar to English.
 Compared to Latin languages where you have to conjugate a verb for every person and tense, Swedish verbs are a doddle.

-One of the three Germanic languages on this list, it should be easy for English speakers to get to grips with the basics of Dutch.
+One of the three Germanic languages on this list, it should be easy for English speakers to learn the basics of the Dutch language.
 Many people cite it as being somewhere between English and German, making it one of, if not the easiest languages to learn for English speakers.
-The language has 23 million speakers, in the Netherlands, regions of Belgium, Suriname, and even parts of the Caribbean.
+The language has 23 million speakers and is spoken in the Netherlands, regions of Belgium, Suriname, and even parts of the Caribbean.

-The Dutch as a people tend to be very forthcoming in their language learning – take note fellow Anglophones!
-Partly, this is due to the similarities shared between Dutch and other languages, and the fact that the English language is ever present in their lives, through film and music in particular.
+The Dutch as a people tend to be very forthcoming in their language learning – take note of fellow Anglophones!
+Partly, this is due to the similarities shared between Dutch and other languages, and the fact that the English language is ever-present in their lives, through film and music in particular.
 As a result, they are not very resistant to adopting English words into their language.
-For English speakers this can be handy at times, as if you are missing a word in a sentence you can often add the English equivalent and most would understand.
+For English speakers, this can be handy at times, as if you are missing a word in a sentence you can often add the English equivalent and most would understand.

-Like Swedish, and many other Scandinavian languages, Norwegian is one of the easiest languages to learn for English speakers.
-Like Swedish and Dutch, its speakers are often proficient in English and it can be a hard language to actually be able to practice at times.
+Like Swedish and many other Scandinavian languages, Norwegian is one of the easiest languages to learn for English speakers.
+Like Swedish and Dutch, Norwegian speakers are often proficient in English and it can be a hard language to actually be able to practice at times.

 There are around 5.2 million native speakers of Norwegian (a fraction of the 360 million native English speakers) being a Germanic language, it shares a lot of cognates with English, so again the basics will not be hard to grasp.

 Fortunately, Norwegian does not require verb conjugation according to person or number, making different tenses very easy to learn.
-In addition, its word order does not differ to that of English.
+In addition, its word order does not differ from that of English.

 For English speakers, Spanish should be pretty easy to learn as both are derived from Latin, and therefore both languages have a lot of vocabulary in common for example, the Spanish word correcto means ‘correct’ in English.
 With only ten vowel sounds and the majority of words being pronounced as they are written, it should be easy to grasp the basics.

-The main problem for English speakers is the number of verb tenses and rules which can get very confusing even for the most accomplished of multilinguals, although on a grammatical level it has less irregularities than the other Latin rooted languages.
+The main problem for English speakers is the number of verb tenses and rules which can get very confusing even for the most accomplished of multilingual people, although on a grammatical level it has fewer irregularities to learn than the other Latin rooted languages.

 Why not test your Spanish here?